wk981/Temperature-Office-Form-Automation/README.md

 ## To use the telegrambot
 1) Ensure that you have an .env created to store all your related API keys
 2) Open a terminal, key in python main.py

+### Why use raspberry pi and not cloud?
+Well, You can actually!
+The reason why I used raspberry pi to host my scripts as I bought one last year to mock around.

 ### How to use Selenium?
 1) Inspect the Web by right clicking and pressing inspect